Some Frequently Asked Questions about Scouting, and Troop 2 (updated, September 2019):

-The Boy Scout handbook.
+The Scout handbook.
 There is resource material and places to record advancement within.

 Basic personal camping gear: We will detail for the scouts as they get started.

-How is Boy Scouts different from Cub Scouts?
+How is Scouts BSA different from Cub Scouts?

-Cub Scouting, Boy Scouting, and Venturing are programs of the Boy Scouts of America—so in that sense, Cub Scouts, Boy Scouts, and Venturers are all members of the same organization.
-However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys.
-Boy Scouting is designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of adults including the Scoutmaster.
+Cub Scouting, Scouting, and Venturing are programs of the Boy Scouts of America—so in that sense, Cub Scouts, Scouts, and Venturers are all members of the same organization.
+However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys (and as of now, girls).
+Scouting BSA (f/k/a “Boys Scouts”) is designed to achieve the aims of the larger Scouting program through a vigorous outdoor program and peer group leadership with the counsel of adults including the Scoutmaster.
 (Venturing is a co-ed program that provides positive experiences through exciting and meaningful youth-run activities that help members pursue their special interests.)

 Troop?
 Patrol?
 Unit?
 District?
 Council?
 What does this all mean?

-Our Troop is organized into “Patrols” of (generally) 6 to 8 boys.
+Our Troop is organized into “Patrols” of (generally) 6 to 8 scouts.
 Each patrol will have an elected Patrol Leader, and an Assistant PL.

 The youth leader directing the entire troop is the Senior Patrol Leader.
 There is also an Assistant SPL.
 The adult leader directing the troop is the Scoutmaster.
 There are several assistant Scoutmasters.
 The Troop Committee provides oversight and support for the troop.